 Oregon Defensive Driving Insurance Discount Eligibility

 In Oregon, defensive driving discounts are usually for mature drivers who are age 50 or older.
 However, insurance companies may offer a discount to all drivers.
-Check with your insurance company to find out what their policy is and see if you're eligible to earn a discount by completing a defensive driving course.
+Check with the Oregon DMV and your insurance company to find out their policy and see if you’re eligible to earn a discount by completing a defensive driving course.

 Insurance Defensive Driving Courses Available in Oregon